LambdaSchool/50-Influential-Artists/README.md

 #### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* [done] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.
-* [ ] Add a viewport meta tag to the head of your index.html page
+* [done] Add a viewport meta tag to the head of your index.html page
-* [ ] [Review the provided home desktop design file](design/Desktop.png).
+* [done] [Review the provided home desktop design file](design/Desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)
-* [ ] Navigation Styles: Use the `navigation.less` file for styling.
+* [done] Navigation Styles: Use the `navigation.less` file for styling.
 * [ ] Main Content Styles: Use the `main.less` file for styling
 * [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins
 * [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `contact us` button styles.